-Even though Finances are one of the hottest topics in the world – the inability to manage money is one of the most underestimated dilemmas of mankind.
+Even though Finances are one of the hottest topics in the world, the inability to manage money is one of the most underestimated human dilemmas.
 Humanity misuses the power of money and loses its advantages for temporary satisfaction.

-Pop culture and the trend of consumerism is influencing buyers on the spontaneous spending.
-Triggering people to buy things we never use.
-Provoke viewers to donate for the random entertainers offering no added value.
-That kind of decisions twisting in our minds and makes us look silly.
+Pop culture and the trend of consumerism are influencing buyers on spontaneous spending and triggering people to buy things we never use.
+Provoke viewers to donate for the random entertainers offering no added value—that kind of decisions twisting in our minds and makes us look silly.
 We need structure, we need discipline, and we need to teach ourselves how to manage our funds.

-And to our surprise, people still find a way to waste their money, for example on donations for video games streamers or in-game purchases.
-Just imagine that top ten twitch streamers make more than €17.5 million a year!
+To our surprise, people still find a way to waste their money, for example, on donations for video game streamers or in-game purchases.
+Just imagine that the top ten Twitch streamers make more than €17.5 million a year!
 Streamer Ninja earns more than €3.5 mln. from subscriptions and donations.
 Or a game Fortnite which by the way is free generated more than €250 mln. in revenue in one month.

-We must look to our finances more seriously because if we won’t, our future generations will be born with a negative balance in their bank accounts.
+We must look at our finances more seriously because if we won’t, our future generations will be born with a negative balance in their bank accounts.

 Do not try to solve the global spending crisis and start from yourself.
-Try to split your monthly assets to three parts, needs, wants, and savings.
-This will help you to track your expenses and manage it properly by cutting out the unnecessary spending habits.
+Try to split your monthly assets into three parts:

 While alternative investing is a bit riskier than conservative investing, it can bring you a higher return on investment.
-For example, Fast Invest alternative investment platform offers 9 to 16% annual interest rate.
-So if you invested €150 each month with 10% ROI, it would grow up to €561k in 35 years!
-At the same time, there are BuyBack and Default Guarantees that protects your assets.
-You can try it yourself the registration shouldn’t take more than a few minutes.
+For example, the FAST INVEST alternative investment platform offers a 9% to 18% annual interest rate.
+If you invested €150 each month with a 10% ROI, it would grow to €561k in 35 years!
+You can also find fictional persona Ollie, which illustrates how you can raise your money from a smaller sum to a much bulkier one in 5 years.